NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 Class responsible for visualizing scenarios run through by the Simulator, and visualizing/saving the results from these.
 A basic live plotting feature when simulating scenarios is available.
 The class can, as most other main modules, be configured from the example simulator configuration file under `config/`.

 Note that the visualizer uses Matplotlib, and scales badly with a large number of vessels and plot data.
 Use with care.
+See Roadmap below.

 ### Ship
 The Ship class simulates the behaviour of an individual ship and adheres to the `IShip` interface, which necessitates that the ship class provides a: